Configuration

 effort_level | low, medium, high, max | high |

-- opus — Most capable, higher cost
+- deep — Most capable, reasoning-heavy, higher cost

-- sonnet — Balanced (recommended)
+- balanced — Default workhorse (recommended)

-- haiku — Fastest, lowest cost
+- fast — Quickest, lowest cost

 Cost Limits